Specific Requirements for All History Majors

 Requirements for majors declared fall 2021 or later:

-- 49 graded credits in history courses, all for letter grades
+- 49 total graded credits in history courses, all for letter grades

 - No more than 8 credits may be in HIST 405 (Reading and Conference)

-A standard menu of lower-division courses would include HIST 290: Historian’s Craft and three 100 or 200-level courses at 4 credits apiece.
-A standard menu of upper-division courses would include three 300-level courses at 4 credits apiece, four 400-level courses at 4 credits apiece, and one 407 research seminar worth 5 credits.
+A standard plan of three lower-division courses (which could include HIST 290) and two or three 100- or 200-level courses at four credits each.
+A standard plan of upper-division courses would include three 300-level courses, each worth four credits; a minimum of four 400-level courses, each worth 4 credits; and one 407 research seminar worth 5 credits.

-The following must be taken here at the University of Oregon
+The following course requirements must be completed at the University of Oregon: